NullArray/AutoSploit/README.md

-  -z, --zoomeye         use zoomeye.org as the search engine to gather hosts -s, --shodan          use shodan.io as the search engine to gather hosts -a, --all             search all available search engines to gather hosts
+  -z, --zoomeye         use zoomeye.org as the search engine to gather hosts -s, --shodan          use shodan.io as the search engine to gather hosts -a, --all             search all available search engines to gather hosts -O, --overwrite       When specified, start from scratch by overwriting the
+                        host file with new search results.
+  -A, --append          When specified, append discovered hosts to the host
+                        file.

 requests:
   arguments to edit your requests